Strathcona Provincial Park: Trails

 Shepherd Creek: Length 1.5 km.
 Suggested time: 45 minutes.
 This loop trail begins across from the Ralph River campground and travels through a mix of open forest and marshy areas with minimal elevation change.

 Lower Myra Falls: Length 1 km.
 Suggested walking time: 15 minutes.
-The trail starts near the south end of Buttle Lake before the Boliden-Westmin mine site.
+The trail starts near the south end of Buttle Lake before the Nyrstar-Westmin mine site.
 This trail has one steep section.
 There are views of several beautiful cascades from a viewing platform at Myra Falls, as well as access to several creek side areas.
-Please exercise CAUTION when visiting the falls.
+Please exercise caution when visiting the falls.